blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 To parse the `input` data, we first fetch the data pointed to by `inputPtr` using `as.Bytes` and then unmarshal it into the `Args` struct.
 We do the same for the `secret` data.
-Next, we call the `getPrice` function to fetch the price of `input.CoinID` in the `input.Market` market using the `secret.CoinGeckoAPIKey` API key.
+Next, we call the `getPriceFromCoinGecko` function to fetch the price of `input.CoinID` in the `input.Market` market using the `secret.CoinGeckoAPIKey` API key.
-Finally, we return the `price` to user by converting its data to fat pointer using the `writeOutput` function and returning the pointer from `oracleFunc` to the Blocky AS server host runtime.
+Finally, we return the `price` to user by converting its data to fat pointer using the `writeOutput` function and returning the pointer from `priceFunc` to the Blocky AS server host runtime.

 ### Step 2: Make a request to the CoinGecko API

-The `getPrice` function, in `oracleFunc`, will make an HTTP request to the CoinGecko API to fetch the price of a coin in a specific market.
+The `getPriceFromCoinGecko` function, in `priceFunc`, will make an HTTP request to the CoinGecko API to fetch the price of a coin in a specific market.

 Let's start by setting up a struct to parse the relevant fields from the